-Nearby domestic supply wells located on Glenwood Drive, Walker Road, and Spencer Road will be monitored during the drilling activities outlined in this plan, if landowner consent and access is provided.
+Nearby domestic supply wells located on Spencer Road will be monitored during the drilling activities outlined in this plan, if landowner consent and access is provided.
 Liquid level data and PID readings will be recorded for each domestic well monitored, if the wellhead is accessible.
 An interface probe and a PID will be used to record liquid level data and wellhead screening multiple times from various domestic well locations on adjacent properties.
 In addition, water may be collected from various domestic well locations on a routine basis with a bailer for visual inspection if the PID wellhead screening is greater than 10 parts per million (ppm).
 However, it should be noted that due to spacers and/ or wire guards existing in certain domestic wells, a bailer may not be deployed for visual inspection.
 Additionally, during drilling, potable wells on adjacent properties will be gauged with an interface probe every 2-4 hours, if landowner consent and access is provided.
 Data obtained from domestic well monitoring will be documented accordingly.
 SOPs for water level gauging and visual inspections are in Attachment 1.
-This method of monitoring will provide real time data and if there is adverse influence observed, immediate changes during the drilling operations can be made (i.e., reduce air flow or stop work is needed).
+This method of monitoring will provide real-time data and, if adverse influence is observed, immediate changes can be made during the drilling operations (i.e., reduce air flow or stop work, if needed).